dmbarbour/wikilon/docs/AboutABC.md

 * ABC is **streamable**.
 Unbounded programs can processed iteratively.
 Old code is forgotten even as new code is introduced.
 This supports soft, fluid metaphors involving streams of code gradually modifying objects in a context.
 Human actions can also be modeled as streams of code.

 * ABC is **incremental**.
-A consequence of serializability and purely functional semantics is that caching computations is safe and easy.
-Systematic caching enables incremental computation, which is necessary for Awelon project's application models.
+Between purely functional semantics, large value stowage, and serializability, caching is safe, efficient, and easy.
+Systematic caching and a few software patterns enables incremental computation, which is important for Awelon project's application models.

 * ABC is amenable to **type checking** and static analysis at the bytecode level.
 This simplifies safe sharing and linking, and reduces the need for a staged workflows.
 We can feel confident and secure in widely distributing ABC.